ayednaber/Learning_React.js/tenzies_game/README.md

 ### Holding/Marking a Dice
 Instead of storing state in each dice component, we will store the state in our parent component `<App />`.
 We will create a function `holdDice()`.

+Now that we have been able to mark our dice upon clicking it, the next feature that we need to work on is making sure that when we roll, the marked die do not get affected.
+The way I will be doing this is by **updating the `rollDice()` function**.
+Currently it is just a one-liner, setting the dice array to the output of `allNewDice()`, but now, there has to be conditions.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).